Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 As part of the application for examination, you will need to provide three completed and notarized reference forms from professionally licensed people who are either an Architect, Professional Engineer, Inspector, or licensed conditioned air contractor with firsthand knowledge of your conditioned air experience.

 All applicants should submit a background check with application.
 This can be obtained by going to your local law enforcement office or through a private background check agency.
 If you answer “yes” on the conviction question, you must submit the requested certified documentation.

-Every applicant will need to include a $30 application fee with their documents.
-It should all be mailed together in a 9x12 envelope to:
+Every applicant will need to pay a $30 application fee.
+You may apply online or by mail.
+If applying by mail it should all be mailed together in a 9x12 envelope to:

 237 Coliseum Drive